Invizabel/pycobra/README.md

-﻿# TheSilent is an active dns enumeration tool!
+﻿# pycobra community edition is a basic vulnerabilty scanner!